We encourage agents, developers and householders to discuss their planning proposals with us before applying formally.

 If your proposal involves creation of between 1 and nine new homes, or up to 999sqm of commercial floorspace, or a change of use we charge:

 - £450 for schemes of 1 to 9 dwellings (including changes of use to create residential units) and other developments of up to 999sqm (gross) floorspace

 - £270 for changes of use (non-residential)

 Our ability to provide detailed and valuable advice will depend on what you submit to us.

 Before seeking pre-application advice

 You should make sure you are aware of the policies and standards that apply, particularly those that relate to our Special Protection Area (SPA) avoidance and mitigation strategy.

-You should also make sure you are aware of pdf icon Hampshire County Council's advice, as the local highway authority, on consultation.
+You should also make sure you are aware of Hampshire County Council's advice, as the local highway authority, on consultation.
 This advice also includes its standing advice on the approach to highway design for small-scale applications.